alshedivat/al-folio/_posts/2022-02-16-audio_eda_and_modeling.md

 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/nb/04_audio_data_analysis/output_6_0.png" data-zoomable width=800px style="padding-top: 20px; padding-right: 20px; padding-bottom: 20px; padding-left: 20px">

-What you can see is a temporal signal that oscillates around the value 0 with different frequencies and amplitudes.This signal represents the air pressure change over time, or the physical displacement of a loud speaker's membraner the membrane in your ear for that matter).
+What you can see is a temporal signal that oscillates around the value 0 with different frequencies and amplitudes.This signal represents the air pressure change over time, or the physical displacement of a loud speaker's membrane (or the membrane in your ear for that matter).
 That's why this depiction of the audio data is also called **waveform**.

 The **frequency** is the speed with which this signal oscillates.
 Low frequency, e.g. 60 Hz could be the sound of bass guitar, while a birds song could be in the higher frequency of 8000 Hz.
 Human speech is usually anywhere between that.